Finite Coxeter Groups and Generalized Elnitsky Tilings: Introduction

 A different perspective on reduced words, expounded in Elnitsky's PhD dissertation \cite{elnitskyThesis}, lead into the realms of certain types of tilings of $m$-gons.
 In \cite{elnitsky} rhombic tilings of $2n$-gons are shown to be in bijection with commutation classes of reduced words in Coxeter groups of type $\mathrm{A}_{n-1}$.
 Further, similar types of tilings are also given there for types $\mathrm{B}$ and $\mathrm{D}$ Coxeter groups.
 For a selection of related work see \cite{epty}, \cite{hamanaka}, \cite{nicolaidesrowley}, \cite{tenner1} and \cite{tenner2}.

 In this paper we introduce generalized Elinitsky tilings, which extend the work in \cite{elnitsky}.
+The central concept is that of an Elnitsky embedding which we define shortly.
+The main results of this paper are contained in Theorems \ref{lemma E-embedding} and \ref{maintheorem} which show that Elnitsky embeddings lead to tilings.
+Two further papers \cite{nicolaidesrowleyBruhat} and \cite{nicolaidesrowleyDeletion} then demonstrate how to obtain Elnitsky embeddings for any finte Coxeter group, so yielding tilings for all these groups.
+In fact, by using faithful permutation representations on the cosets of standards parabolic subgroups of the finite Coxeter group a cornucopia of tilings are revealed (see Theorem 1.1 of \cite{nicolaidesrowleyBruhat}).
+We note that \cite{nicolaidesrowleyBruhat} also includes a number of explicit examples of tilings, including some for the iconic Coxeter group $\mathrm{E}_8$.

 From now on $W$ denotes a finite Coxeter group with $S$ being the fundamental reflections of $W$.
 For $u, v \in W$, $u <_R v$ denotes the (right) weak order and $u <_B v$ denotes the Bruhat order on $W$.
 We now define an Elnitsky embedding, or E-embedding for short, as follows.